MananSuri27/Word2Vec-NLP/README.md

 We can easily train word2vec word embeddings using Gensim, which is, *“is a free open-source Python library for representing documents as semantic vectors, as efficiently (computer-wise) and painlessly (human-wise) as possible.”*

+In the above notebook, I've demonstrated an implementation of word2vec using the Gensim library.